Table of Contents

 What is the current PSO Levy?

-The current PSO Levy which is paid by customers is €3.52 per month, totaling €42.25 per year for domestic customers.
-The levy does not change regardless of how much of how little electricity is used by a premises.
+The current PSO Levy for domestic electricity customers is €2.01 per month, totalling €24.12 per year before VAT.
+The levy does not change regardless of how much or how little electricity is used by a premises.
+From December 1, 2025, that price will decrease to €1.46 per month after another adjustment by the CRU.

 What is the purpose of the PSO Levy?